 - As mentioned later in this appendix, the user can specify how many of the instrument's channels will be used for sampling.
 To prevent damage to the instrument's internal pump, we recommend that unused inlets remain unobstructed/ uncapped.
-That way, the user cannot inadvertently begin sampling from a port that is obstructed. - Caution: Do not pressurize the inlet of the instrument.
-It will damage the instrument.
-Use a tee to vent at the inlet if you are providing a flow to the instrument. - Although the instrument compensates for temperature drift, if strong temperature fluctuations are expected, the instrument should be thermally insulated. - Periodic zero and span checks, and annual calibration, are recommended.
+That way, the user cannot inadvertently begin sampling from a port that is obstructed. - Although the instrument compensates for temperature drift, if strong temperature fluctuations are expected, the instrument should be thermally insulated. - Periodic zero and span checks, and annual calibration, are recommended.